-- (a) Purpose, objective, process - (b) Understanding different types of projects - (c) Techniques of decision making: non-discounted and discounted cash flow approaches payback period method, accounting rate of return, net present value, internal rate of return, modified internal rate of return, discounted payback period and profitability index. - (d) Ranking of competing projects, ranking of projects with unequal lives.
+- (a) Purpose, Objective, Process - (b) Understanding different types of projects - (c) Techniques of Decision making: Nondiscounted and Discounted Cash flow Approaches - Payback Period method, Accounting Rate of Return, Net Present Value, Internal Rate of Return, Modified Internal Rate of Return, Discounted Payback Period and Profitability Index - (d) Ranking of competing projects, Ranking of projects with unequal lives.

-7. Management of working capital
+7. Management of Working Capital

 - (a) Working capital policies

 - (b) Funds flow analysis

 - (c) Inventory management

 - (d) Receivables management

 - (e) Payables management

 - (f) Management of cash and marketable securities

 - (g) Financing of working capital.

-Paper 4: Taxation
+Paper 5: Taxation

-(One paper - three hours - 100 marks)
+(One paper - Three hours - 100 Marks) Level of Knowledge: Working knowledge

-- (a) To gain knowledge of the provisions of Income-tax law relating to the topics mentioned in the contents below; and - (b) To gain ability to solve simple problems concerning assessees with the status of 'Individual'; and covering the areas mentioned in the contents below.
+- (a) To gain knowledge of the provisions of Income-tax law relating to the topics mentioned in the contents below and - (b) To gain ability to solve simple problems concerning assessees with the status of 'Individual' and 'Hindu Undivided Family' covering the areas mentioned in the contents below.

-Part I: Income-tax (50 marks)
+Part I: Income-tax (75 marks)

 - 1. Important definitions in the Income-tax Act, 1961 - 2.
-Basis of charge; rates of taxes applicable for different types of assessees - 3.
+Basis of charge; Rates of taxes applicable for different types of assessees - 3.
 Concepts of previous year and assessment year - 4.
 Residential status and scope of total income; Income deemed to be received / deemed to accrue or arise in India - 5.
-Incomes which do not form part of total income - 6.
-Heads of income and the provisions governing computation of income under different heads - 7.
+Incomes which do not form part of total income - Heads of income and the provisions governing computation of income under different heads - 7.
 Income of other persons included in assessee's total income - 8.
-Aggregation of income; set-off or carry forward and set-off of losses - 9.
+Aggregation of income; Set-off or carry forward and set-off of losses - 9.
 Deductions from gross total income - 10.
-Computation of total income and tax payable; rebates and reliefs - 11.
+Computation of total income and tax payable; Rebates and reliefs - 11.
 Provisions concerning advance tax and tax deducted at source - 12.
 Provisions for filing of return of income.

-Part II: Service tax (25 marks) and VAT (25 marks)
+Part II: Service tax and VAT (25 marks)

-To gain knowledge of the provisions of service tax as mentioned below and basic concepts of Value Added Tax (VAT) in India.
+To gain knowledge of the provisions of service tax as mentioned below and basic concepts of Value added tax (VAT) in India.